anoopraju31/100xdevs_cohort/week 2/week-2.7/ReadMe.md

 # Git/Github

 #### What is version control system?
 - A system that keep track of our files or projects.
 - it allows you to revert selected files to a previous state, revert the entire project to a previous state, compare changes over time, see who last modified someting so that we can know what might be causing a problem or what is the issue, who made it, and when with the details.

 #### Types of Version Control Systems (VCS)
-- There are 2 types VCS
+- There are 2 types VCS:
     1. Centralized Version Control
         ![Centralized Version Control](./images/centralizedversion_control.png)
         - Helps us backup, track and synchronize files